longwei66/flightR/README.md

 #### All State Vectors `flightR::getAllStateVectorsOSN()`
 Retrieve any state vector of the OpenSky for a given time in the last hour, could be limited in a geographical bounding box

+#### Own State Vector
+This API will not be implemented in this project

+#### Flights by Aircraft `flightR::getFlightsByAircraftOSN()`
+This API call retrieves flights for a particular aircraft within a certain time interval.
+Resulting flights departed and arrived within [begin, end].
+If no flights are found for the given period, HTTP stats 404 - Not found is returned with an empty response body.

 #### Arrivals / Departure by Airport `flightR::getFlightsByAirportOSN()`

 Retrieve flights for a certain airport which arrived / departed within a given time interval.